abhishekpandey13/Scraper/README.md

 Requirements:
 ---------------
 Firefox .
 If you want to change source code, then you will have to download the latest Selenium JAVA API.
-If you just want to test, provided is a stand-alone jar executable file.
+If you just want to test, provided is a stand-alone jar executable file  (**Scraper.jar**).
 Execution method is described in Description section.

 ---------------
 Tested on: